RitobrotoMukherjee/create-enumerables-ruby/README.md

 # Create Enumerable

 > In this project I am using Ruby to re-create a few of it's in-built Enumerable.
 I am following **GitHub Flow** here.
 It's a personal project.
+It has proper error handling as mentioned in the [documentation](https://ruby-doc.org/core-3.0.0/Enumerable.html).

 ## Built With